Gaboni-Dev/astroko/src/pages/posts/5-mins-website.md

 <br/><br/>

-Now that we have our code written, we need to put it in a Netlify.
+Now that we have our code written, we need to put it on Netlify.

 <br/><br/>